The 'Duke of Edinburgh's Award'

 What do I need to do next?

 If you are interested and feel up to the challenge talk to your parents about the award as they will need to support you, download the enrolment form, research what you are going to do, fill in the forms and print off.
-Please ensure it is signed by yourself and a parent/carer, and then return it to Mr Witts by Wednesday 12th July (any forms received after this date or not correctly filled in will not be included in the draw and the forms can be found on the school web-site under Information, Duke of Edinburgh Award.
+Please ensure it is signed by yourself and a parent/carer and then return it to Mr Witts by Friday 24th September 2018 (any forms received after this date or not correctly filled in will not be included in the draw and the forms can be found on the school web-site under Information, Duke of Edinburgh Award.

 Mr I D Witts